thosgood/this-weeks-finds/markdown/151-200/week189.md

 In this paper, he calculates the Barbero-Immirzi parameter in a completely new way, using numerical results on the vibrational modes of *classical* black holes.
-His answer seems to agree with that obtained by the above calculation\... but only if we use SO(3) instead of SU(2) as the gauge group!
+His answer seems to agree with that obtained by the above calculation... but only if we use SO(3) instead of SU(2) as the gauge group!

-It\'s very hard to know what this means, but the calculation itself is so cool that I want to tell you how it goes.
+It's very hard to know what this means, but the calculation itself is so cool that I want to tell you how it goes.

-Dreyer\'s new method only uses a tiny bit of information about loop quantum gravity - and it doesn\'t use Hawking\'s work at all.
-It\'s not a rigorous calculation in a full-fledged theory of quantum gravity;
+Dreyer's new method only uses a tiny bit of information about loop quantum gravity - and it doesn't use Hawking's work at all.
+It's not a rigorous calculation in a full-fledged theory of quantum gravity;
-it\'s actually very similar to Bohr\'s early calculation of the spectrum of hydrogen.
+it's actually very similar to Bohr's early calculation of the spectrum of hydrogen.

 According to Bohr, if classically a system can undergo periodic motion